RG-10/Scrapy-Workbench/README.md

 ## Contributing 🤝
 We welcome contributions from the community.
 If you have ideas for improvement, bug reports, or want to contribute code, please see our contribution guidelines.

-## License 📝
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact ✉️
 If you have any questions or need assistance, please don't hesitate to contact Usama. 📧